Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 You can easily exclude any post or page that you don’t want to include in your sitemaps.

-Plus, you can also exclude any content types or taxonomies from your sitemaps.
+You can also exclude any content types or taxonomies from your sitemaps.

 The plugin also generates an RSS sitemap.